 - Local public health programs help prevent chronic diseases such as heart disease, cancer, stroke and diabetes, which are responsible for 75% of all healthcare spending and 7 of 10 deaths in the United States

-Counties take their responsibility seriously for protecting the health and well-being of 308 million residents, and annually invest $83 billion in community health.
-Through 907 county-supported hospitals, 838 county-owned and supported long-term care facilities, 750 county behavioral health authorities and 1,943 local public health departments, counties deliver health services, including to those that are eligible for Medicaid reimbursement.
+Counties take our responsibility seriously for protecting the health and well-being of our 314 million residents, and annually invest $83 billion in community health.
+Through 903 county-supported hospitals, 824 county-owned and supported long-term care facilities, 750 county behavioral health authorities and 1,943 local public health departments, counties deliver health services, including to those that are eligible for Medicaid reimbursement.

-Counties may contribute up to 60 percent of the share of Medicaid costs that are not covered by the federal government in each state (also called the non-federal share).
-Counties contribute to Medicaid in 26 states.
-Of these, 18 mandate counties to contribute to the non-federal share of Medicaid costs and/or administrative, program, physical health and behavioral health costs.
+Counties may contribute up to 60 percent of the share of Medicaid costs that are not covered by the federal government in each state (also called the non-federal share) and counties contribute to Medicaid in 26 states.
+Of these, 18 mandate counties to contribute to the non-federal share of Medicaid costs and/or the administrative, program, physical health and behavioral health costs.

 Medicaid benefits local economies by increasing access to health care services for low-income, uninsured, or underinsured residents, which in turn improves residents’ health, productivity and quality of life.
 In addition, Medicaid reduces counties’ costs for providing otherwise uncompensated care, including those mandated by state laws.
 Patient revenue from Medicaid also helps counties retain doctors and other health professionals, especially in rural and underserved areas.

-In the 115th Congress, Medicaid has been targeted for cuts.
-Major health legislation introduced in 2017 would have cut federal funding for Medicaid by one-fourth, or $800 billion, over the next decade.
+In the 115th Congress, Medicaid was targeted for major cuts.
+Health legislation introduced in 2017 would have cut federal funding for Medicaid by one-fourth, or $800 billion, over the next decade.
 While these efforts were ultimately unsuccessful, they normalized methods for changing the Medicaid program through methods such as a per capita cap or block grant.

 Under a per capita cap, states would receive a fixed amount of federal funding per beneficiary category.
 Under a block grant, states would receive a fixed amount of federal funding each year, regardless of changes in program enrollment and mandates.
-All of these measures would further shift costs to counties and reduce counties’ capacity to provide health services to their residents.
+These measures would further shift costs to counties and reduce counties’ capacity to provide health services to their residents.

 KEY TALKING POINTS: